Princess Irmingard of Bavaria: Life

 Irmingard was born at her father's residence, Schloss Berchtesgaden.
 She spent her childhood between Berchtesgaden and her other residences, the Leuchtenberg Palais in Munich, Schloss Leutstetten, and Schloss Hohenschwangau.
 In 1936 she was sent to England to be educated at the Convent of the Sacred Heart in Roehampton (later Woldingham School) where several of her cousins, princesses of Luxembourg, were also enrolled.

 In early 1940 Irmingard and her siblings were allowed to go to Italy and join their father who had left Germany to avoid conflict with the Nazi authorities.
 She spent the rest of the war mostly in Rome, Florence, and Padua.

 In September 1944, Irmingard was arrested by the Nazis who had been unsuccessful in trying to find and arrest her father.
 She fell ill from typhus and was sent to a prison hospital in Innsbruck.
 When she recovered, she was sent to the concentration camp at Oranienburg-Sachsenhausen, where she was reunited with other members of her family who had also been arrested.
 Later they were transferred to the concentration camps at Flossenbürg and Dachau, before being freed by the Third American Army on 30 April 1945.

 Irmingard and her sisters sought refuge in Luxembourg, where their mother's sister Charlotte reigned.
 After a brief return to Germany, she went to the United States for a year, where her uncle Prince Adolf of Schwarzenberg had a ranch in Montana.

 Marriage and children

 On 20 July 1950, Irmingard married her first cousin Prince Ludwig of Bavaria (22 June 1913 in Munich — 17 October 2008 in Leutstetten), son of Prince Franz of Bavaria and Princess Isabella Antonie of Croÿ.
 The civil wedding took place at Leutstetten, and the religious ceremony followed a day later at Schloss Nymphenburg in Munich.
-The couple had three children, five grandchildren and five great-grandchildren:
+The couple had one child: